sagemath/trac_to_gh/Issue 5951.md

 # Issue 5951: [with patch, needs review] fix a few minor issues with the reference manual in 3.4.2.rc0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5951

 Original creator: jhpalmieri